Environment Environmental Steward 900 Hr

 • Must be at least 18 years old

 • Must be a US Citizen

-• Must agree to criminal and sex offender background checks
+• Must agree to a criminal history check

 • Passion for community service and the environment

 • Commitment to complete the full term of service

 • Skills, experience, and education requirements vary by site